tpetric7/bertopicr/README.md

 # bertopicr

-Topic modeling in R via `reticulate` + the Python `BERTopic` ecosystem.
-Provides helpers for topic inspection and visualization; see the Quarto notebook for an end-to-end training workflow.
+Topic modeling in R via `reticulate` + the Python `BERTopic` ecosystem (version 0.17.x).
+Provides helpers for topic inspection and visualization; see the [Quarto notebook](inst/extdata/topics_spiegel.qmd) and the vignettes for an end-to-end training workflow.

 <p align="center">
   <img src="inst/extdata/visualize_documents.png" alt="Visualize topics in the documents" width="720" />